dr-ni/mi600/README.md

 # mi600

-This is a simple bash command-line tool for direct solar data requests from the inverter Bosswerk mi600.
+This is a simple bash command-line tool for direct solar data requests to the inverter Bosswerk mi600.
 It can read the actual solar power and the cumulative daily earned energy.

 ## Requirements